Skip to content

 Media & Tags:

-• Image: Attach character portrait (browse and preview)
+• Image: Attach character portrait (stored in character folder as portrait.ext)

 • Tags: Quick reference tags (e.g., #watson, #detective)